abjerner/Limbo.Umbraco.Iddqd/README.md

 ## Installation

+### Umbraco 10

-The Umbraco 10+ version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.Iddqd/1.0.0).
+The package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.Iddqd/1.0.1).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.Iddqd --version 1.0.0
+dotnet add package Limbo.Umbraco.Iddqd --version 1.0.1
 ```

-or the older NuGet Package Manager:
+or the NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.Iddqd -Version 1.0.0
+Install-Package Limbo.Umbraco.Iddqd -Version 1.0.1
 ```